-One maintenance item that is the most overlooked and forgotten about is having the waste water pumped out of your septic system?
-Regular maintenance of your septic system will help protect this costly investment in your home?
+One maintenance item that is the most overlooked and forgotten about is having the waste water pumped out of your septic system.
+Regular maintenance of your septic system will help protect this costly investment in your home.
 Having your septic system inspected, and the waste water of your septic tank pumped a minimum of once every 2 years, can save you from frustrations and costly repairs later!

 When septic systems are properly designed, constructed, and maintained, they effectively reduce or eliminate most human health or environmental threats posed by pollutants in household wastewater.
 However, they require regular maintenance or they can fail.
-Septic systems need to be monitored to ensure that they work properly throughout their service lives.
+Septic pumping systems need to be monitored to ensure that they work properly throughout their service lives.

 There are many reasons for safe treatment and regular waste water pumping of sewage.
 Among these reasons are preventing the spread of infection and disease, and protecting ground water.
 Common pollutants caused by household wastewater are phosphorus, nitrogen, and bacteria and viruses that could cause sickness or disease.
 Having a properly functioning septic system will effectively remove most of these dangerous pollutants.